Tattenhoe: History

 The village was abandoned in the 16th century and had its own moated manor house and church (1540, perhaps 12th century).
 By the time redevelopment began, it consisted of just three farms and St. Giles's Church, but was recognised as a village (rather than a hamlet) because it had its own ecclesiastical parish.
+The site of the deserted village is a scheduled monument.

+The church is a Grade II* listed building and the monastic fish ponds (near Giles Brook primary school) are classified as another scheduled monument.

 Sports facilities

 The districts have the Tattenhoe Sports Pavilion.
 The pavilion has legacy and astroturf playing fields, a meeting room and free parking on site.